nearpit/ALFrameworkComparison/README.md

    6. __batch_size__ (x < n_labeled)
    7. __budget__ - the amount of AL iterations (0 < x < train_size - n_labeled)
    8. __metrics_dict__ - metrics of the classifier

+## Findings

+- Conventionally used static hyperparameters lead to irrelevant classfier.
+There is a clear tendecy of drastically deteriorating the classifier once in a while.
+- Due to the previous point, BALD suffered the most - its acquisition function looks like noise most of the time.

 ## Online Tuning